-Never Put Your Passport in Your Luggage while in Transit
+Never Put Your Passport in Your Luggage While in Transit

-If you Leave Your Passport, Lock it Up
+If You Leave Your Passport, Lock it Up

 If you leave your passport behind, and you’re relatively confident in the safe in your room, you can use that, but be sure that others can’t get into the safe while you’re gone.
-Many of the hotel and cruise ship safes are just not that safe.
+Many of the hotel and cruise ship safes are just not that secure.
 Use a hotel room safe lock for extra security, learn more here about the Milockie.

-Be Wary of Those Who Want to Hold your Passport
+Be Wary of Those Who Want to Hold Your Passport

-This practice isn’t very common today, but in some places foreign hotels will ask for your passport and keep it.
+This practice isn’t very common today, but in some places, foreign hotels will ask for your passport and keep it.
 In some cases, they’re required to report the information to local authorities.
 If you’re uneasy with this practice – and you should be – ask the establishment to accept a copy of your passport instead of holding the document itself.